 II Chron.
 7:12-16

 “Then the Lord appeared to Solomon by night, and said to him: “I have heard your prayer, and have chosen this place for Myself as a house of sacrifice.
 When I shut up heaven and there is no rain, or command the locusts to devour the land, or send pestilence among My people, if My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
 Now My eyes will be open and My ears attentive to prayer made in this place.
 For now I have chosen and sanctified this house, that My name may be there forever; and My eyes and My heart will be there perpetually.

 How can this passage ever be applied to America?
 Jehovah is speaking to Solomon, the son of David and king of Israel.
 He is speaking about Israel as a nation for He acknowledges them as ‘His people’.
 He is speaking about the temple of Solomon, prayer and repentance in that temple by the nation, and how this might benefit the ‘Promised land’.
 Jehovah never calls America as ‘His people, called by His name’.
 America has no temple that Jehovah has chosen to place His name there forever.
-America has no ‘Promised land’.
+America has no ‘Promised land’ given to them by God.
 So many ministers attempt to apply this passage to the church and to America.
 It is gross error on their part.